typedb/typedb-docs/_02-running-grakn/01-install-n-run.md

 [tab:Windows]

 ### To download the latest release
-Download the [latest 1.4.2 release](https://github.com/graknlabs/grakn/releases/download/v1.4.2/grakn-core-1.4.2.zip), unzip it in a location on your machine that is easily accessible via terminal.
+Download the [latest 1.4.2 release](https://github.com/graknlabs/grakn/releases/download/v1.4.2/grakn-core-1.4.2.zip), unzip it in a location on your machine that is easily accessible via command prompt.

-Having downloaded Grakn, we can now interact with the [Grakn server](#starting-the-grakn-server) and the [Graql console](/docs/install-n-run/console).
+Having downloaded Grakn, we can now interact with the [Grakn server](#start-the-grakn-server) and the [Graql console](/docs/running-grakn/console).

 ### To download an older version
 Refer to the [Grakn releases on Github](https://github.com/graknlabs/grakn/releases) to download a previous version of Grakn.